Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

 ## Firefly python wrapper user guide ##

-This document explains how to use the python library included in Firefly to interactive with firefly image viewer.
+This document explains how to use the python library included in Firefly to interact with firefly image viewer.

 The python class name is **FireflyClient**.
-It is located in python directory under firefly.
+It is located in firefly/src/fftools/python.

  -  **Pre-requirements**